What Does Vybar Do in Candles? (Scent Throw, Finish, Dosage & Fixes)

 Vybar 103 vs 260—what’s the difference?

-They’re commonly used for different paraffin-heavy applications, so the best choice depends on the candle type and your supplier’s grade sheet.
+They are commonly used for different paraffin-heavy applications, so the choice depends on candle type and the supplier’s grade sheet.
+For a broader additive comparison while a dedicated 103-vs-260 note is not live, see stearic acid vs Vybar.

 Can I use Vybar in soy-only candles?

-You can test it, but results are often minor or inconsistent; treat it as optional and focus on wax system and cooling control first.
+You can test it, but results are often minor or inconsistent; treat it as optional and review how to blend waxes before you change additives.

 How do I know I used too much Vybar?